Dettwiller Foundation - Funder Overview

 Application Cycles: The foundation operates two grant cycles per year:

-Letter of Intent Requirement (New for 2026 Forward): First-time applicants and organizations that have not received funding from the foundation in the past 18+ months must submit a Letter of Intent before being invited to submit a full application.
+Letter of Intent Requirement (New for 2026 Forward): First-time applicants and organisations that have not received funding from the foundation in the past 18+ months must submit a Letter of Intent before being invited to submit a full application.
 The LOI should include:

 - Mission summary